 Unless the context requires otherwise, words importing the singular include the plural and vice versa and words importing gender include all genders.

 This Agreement may only be amended by written agreement duly executed by authorized representatives of the Parties.

 This Agreement may be executed in two or more counterparts, each of which shall be deemed an original, but all of which shall constitute one and the same Agreement.
 A document signed and transmitted electronically by facsimile or email is to be treated as an original and shall have the same binding effect as an original signature on an original document.

-This Agreement and the Schedule attached hereto shall constitute the entire agreement between the Parties with respect to the subject matter hereof and shall replace all prior promises or understandings, oral or written.
+This Agreement and the Order Form attached hereto shall constitute the entire agreement between the Parties with respect to the subject matter hereof and shall replace all prior promises or understandings, oral or written.

 End of Agreement – Schedules to Follow